-- (a) only quantitative data
+- (a) Only one number

-- (b) only qualitative data
+- (b) Only qualitative data

-- (c) neither qualitative nor quantitative data.
+- (c) Facts which are numerically expressed

 - (d) None of the above

 20. Choose the correct sequence of step of statistical tools

 - (a) Collection of data, organisation of data, presentation of data, analysis of data, interpretation of data - (b) Organisation of data, presentation of data, collection of data, interpretation of data, analysis of data - (c) Collection of data, analysis of data, presentation of data, organisation of data, interpretation of data - (d) Collection of data, analysis of data, organisation of data, presentation of data, interpretation of data.